 In reality, there are three St. Valentines on record.
 The first was priest in Rome who assisted martyrs who were persecuted under Claudius II.
 He was beheaded in 270 because he wouldn't renounce his faith.
 The second St. Valentine was a bishop of Interamna (now Terni, located about 60 miles from Rome) who was also martyred under the reign of Claudius II.
 The third bearer of the name suffered martyrdom in Africa along with some companions - but nothing further is known of this saint.

 |Cast and crew for 2004 shoot.|

 David Shepherd - Feb.
 14, 2018

 Michael Golding is a writer, director and improv teacher.
 He can be contacted for workshops, festivals and private consultations at email@example.com.
-Michael participated in the evolution of the Improv Olympics and Canadian Improv Games.
-He was the artistic director of the Comic Strip Improv Group in New York and created the Insight Theatre Company for Planned Parenthood, Ottawa.
-Michael is a faculty member at El Camino College in Los Angeles working with at-risk teens and traditional college students. he co-wrote and produced the documentary "David Shepherd: A Lifetime of Improvisational Theatre" (available for free on YouTube).
-His book, Listen Harder, a collection of essays, curriculum and memorabilia on improvisation and educational theatre is available on Amazon, Barned and Noble and CreateSpace.
-Michael holds a BFA degree in Drama from New York University’s Tisch School of the Arts and an MA degree in Educational Theatre from NYU’s Steinhardt School of Culture, education and Human Development.
+Michael participated in the evolution of the Improv Olympics & Canadian Improv Games.
+Artistic director of the Comic Strip Improv Group in N.Y. & created the Insight Theatre Company for Planned Parenthood, Ottawa.
+He is a faculty member at El Camino College in Los Angeles, working with at-risk teens and traditional students.
+He wrote and co-produced the documentary "David Shepherd: A Lifetime of Improvisational Theatre" (available for free on YouTube).
+His book, Listen Harder, a collection of essays, curriculum and memorabilia on improvisation and educational theatre, is available on Amazon, Barnes & Noble and CreateSpace.
+Michael holds a BFA degree in Drama from New York University’s Tisch School of the Arts & an MA degree in Educational Theatre from NYU’s Steinhardt School of Culture, Education & Human Development.